 ‘Revolt … is a constant confrontation between man and his own obscurity … [It] is certainty of a crushing fate, without the resignation which out to accompany it’.

 ‘The gods had condemned Sisyphus to ceaselessly rolling a rock to the top of a mountain, whence the stone would fall back of its own weight.
 They had thought with some reason that there is no more dreadful punishment than futile and hopeless labor’.

-Sisyphus is heroic not because he suffers his fate, but because ‘he is superior to his fate’.
-Sisyphus does not weep and lament his fate.
+What makes Sisyphus heroic?
+Sisyphus endures his fate.
+But what makes him heroic is not just that he suffers his fate, it is because he is ‘superior’ to it.
+Sisyphus does not weep and lament his state and condition.
 Out of scorn for the gods who condemned him to this fate, he affirms his labor, and concludes that all is well.
 Fixing his eye on the stone at the bottom of the hill, he trudges down the slope to retrieve it.
-Camus says: ‘One must imagine that Sisyphus is happy’.
+Camus ends: ‘One must imagine that Sisyphus is happy’.

 To affirm the absurdity of existence and continue: this is revolt.
 Camus reflects:

 ‘It may be thought that suicide follows revolt – but wrongly. … [R]evolt gives value to life. … To a man devoid of blinders, there is no finer sight than that of the intelligence at grips with a reality that transcends it’ (Camus, The Myth of Sisyphus).